 Independent financial and legal advice

-If you will be paying for care, we strongly recommend that you get independent financial and/or legal advice.
+If you will be paying for care, we strongly recommend that you take independent financial and/or legal advice when making care decisions.
 You must weigh up each option carefully.
-We are unable to give advice on financial matters.

 You should choose a financial adviser who: